erickbytes/lofipython/content/blog/creating-a-simple-website-and-server-environment-with-node-js-and-express-js.rst

 |

-|  creates json file for your app
-|  fill out applicable info or just hit enter until the file is created
+|  Creates json file for your app.
+Fill out applicable info or just hit enter until the file is created.

-|

 .. code::

    npm init

-installs express.js module in node.js
+Install express.js module in node.js:

 .. code::